aredoubles/ElevationHighways/README.md

     * But since the Google Elevations API still requires coordinates or polylines, is there a simple way to convert KML?
 Preferably in Python.
 * Add more highways, of course
 * Make the plot more attractive, add labels, etc.
-* Parse out the polyline from the route, right now I just manually copy/pasted it
+* Successfully parsed out the polyline from the route, but double backslashes need to be replaced with singles
 * My Google Maps API key is currently made public, which is certainly not good practice, I'll need to import that separately somehow

 ## Footnotes